 Yes, transitions are hard.
 Drop-offs can be filled with intense emotions, and they don’t always smooth out by the second day.
 Whatever the drama, these tips will help ease the stress for you and your child.

 The most effective thing parents can do is to manage their own anxiety around the transition.
 Kids often do fine in new environments and with new routines and schedules.
 Our children often pick up on our own stress, and this can make the adjustment harder for them.
-It’s not only OK but perfectly normal to feel nervous about a new school, or to feel sad about how fast your child is growing.
-The problem occurs when we project our emotions onto our children, or assume they are feeling the same thing we are.
+It’s not only okay but perfectly normal to feel nervous about a new school, or to feel sad about how fast your child is growing up.
+The problem occurs when we project our emotions onto our children or assume they are feeling the same thing we are.
 Find support for yourself so you can be present for your child’s emotions.

 It’s tempting to stick around, hoping your child will stop crying.
 It’s also tempting to sneak out, thinking that by doing so, it will be easier for your child.
 However, neither of these strategies work well.
 The long, drawn-out good-byes increase the anxiety in our children, and the quick ducking out plays into their greatest fears about being left.
 Instead, create a good-bye ritual with your child: Give those last hugs and kisses, and tell him you can’t wait to see him after school.
 Then, follow through on your word and head out that door.